plone/training/ttw/rapido.rst

     The **Plone theming tool** is the interface used to build :py:mod:`rapido.plone` applications.
     This means that Rapido applications can be written both **on the file system** or using the **inline editor** of the Plone theming tool.

-    A Rapido application is just a part of your current theme:
+    A Rapido application is a part of your current theme:
-    It can be imported, exported, copied, modified, etc. just like the rest of the theme.
+    It can be imported, exported, copied, modified, etc. like the rest of the theme.
     But in addition to layout and design elements, it can contain business logic implemented in Python.

 A couple Of Comparisons